tylerhelmann/dickeya-barseq-2021/lib_mapping.md

 #### Map reads

-Split fastq files to use all cores.
+Split fastq files to use all cores for NextSeq reads.
 Total lines / 40 cores.
 (Needs to be a multiple of 4 because reads in fastq files are in groups of 4 lines.)

 ~~~ bash